elyzaj07/N-body-Gravitational-Simulation/README.md

 - Real-time animation
 - Orbit trajectory visualization
 - Implemented pause feature
+- Turn on/off body merging feature
+- Total energy graph (potential energy + kinetic energy) as a function of time

 ## Physics:
 Each body interacts with every other body using: